 -Geometry: 2D and 3D shapes

-This half term Year one is going to finding all about animals and humans.
+This half term Year One is going to be finding out all about animals and humans.
 We will be identifying and naming common animals, including fish, reptiles, birds, reptiles and mammals.
 We will be finding out about carnivores, herbivores and omnivores.
 We will also be comparing humans to other animals and identify different parts of the body and senses.

 The children will have P.E on Wednesdays and Thursdays.
 Please ensure that your child has the correct kit and each item is clearly labelled with your child’s name.

-All children should have shorts, a t-shirt and pumps.
+All children should have black or navy shorts/tracksuit bottoms/leggings, a white t-shirt and black pumps.
 It is best if the children keep their kits in school for the half term and then they can be taken home for washing in the holidays.